balassit/improved-potato/Data Structures.md

 Stack, Queue

-Min Heap and Max Heap
+### Min Heap and Max Heap
+- parent of node is i / 2
+- left child is 2 * i
+- right child is 2 * i + 1

+Max Heap:
+- key is greater than its children
+- A[n/2] + 1 -> n are all leaves (middle of list)

+Min Heap:
+- key is less than its children

 Graph Implementation using STL
 Graph Implementation in C++ without using STL